kebaldwi/DNAC-TEMPLATES/LABS/LAB-3-Advanced-Automation/README-old.md

       ![json](./images/DNAC-Provision-Target-flow-4.png?raw=true "Import JSON")

    8. The task will be submitted, and the deployment will run.
    9. After a small amount of time, you will see a success notification.
-What is essential to understand is that the configuration, while pushed to the device, will resync in DNA Center after the resync timer has elapsed.
+What is essential to understand is that the configuration, while pushed to the device, will resync in Catalyst Center after the resync timer has elapsed.

       ![json](./images/DNAC-Provision-Target-success.png?raw=true "Import JSON")